c2mon/c2mon/docs/src/user-guide/client-api/configuration.md

 configurationService.createDataTag("E_EXAMPLE", "TAG_EXAMPLE", Integer.class, new DataTagAddress());
 ```

+!!! info "Note"
+    A well-chosen naming convention will enable you to make searching for tags easier in the future.
+    We suggest using a _folder-like_ structure with `/` as separator.
+    Example: `serviceA/computer/mypc1/memory`

 An ID for the tag will be generated automatically on the server.
 The first parameter expects the name of an existing `Equipment`.

 If you need more control about the created entity (such as adding metadata, setting a description, etc.) you can use the